|Timothy Farrell, MD

-Q. I have heard that there are variants of the COVID-19 virus, such as the Delta variant.
+Q. I have heard that there are variants of the COVID-19 virus, such as Delta and Omicron.
 Will the vaccine protect me against variants?

 Variants are caused when the COVID-19 virus changes (known as mutation).
 Different variants may spread more easily, may cause more serious disease, and may not respond as well to treatment.

 Currently, the COVID-19 vaccines protect against the known variants.
 Vaccination is still the best protection available.
 However, no vaccine provides 100% protection against COVID-19 and its variants.
 Therefore, even people who are vaccinated should keep following recommended steps to protect themselves and others.